What is Wave Energy?

 The generator produces electricity, which is transported to electrical grids and later supplied to demand centers and distribution lines that connect individual homes and industries.
 The advantage of this wave energy converter is that even considerably low wave motions can produce sufficient airflow to maintain the movement of the turbine to generate energy.

-You can read more about wave energy converter at SINN Power.
+You can read more about the wave energy converter at SINN Power.

 Advantages of Wave Energy